 Able to manage the detailed content involved in function/event management, take an active lead at an event, and supervise key volunteers involved in such activities.

 Able to use interpersonal skills to engage effectively with others, understand what motivates them and respond appropriately.

-Written communication skills and a high level of numeracy to be able to produce a range of work e.g. event plans, evaluations, event marketing materials, press releases, letters, and presentations.
+Written communication skills and a high level of numeracy to be able to produce a range of work e.g. community and event plans, evaluations, event marketing materials, press releases, letters, and presentations.

 Excellent verbal communication skills, able to build strong relationships, make supporters feel appreciated and deliver more formal presentations.

 Able to work as part of a team, to see and understand the big picture and contribute effectively to team plans and goals.

 IT literate – use of word-processing, spreadsheets, PowerPoint and databases.
 Ideally some knowledge or experience of managing digital campaigns and donations.

 Track record of using a fundraising database such as Raisers edge, ThankQ, Progress or Sales Force.

 At least 3 years proven track record of successful income generation from within the community and events fundraising sector and or able to demonstrate transferable skills from the commercial sector, meeting sales targets.

 Track record of identifying, establishing and retaining effective new supporters and fundraising committees/groups.